LaVar Ball: Early life and college basketball career

-Ball first began playing college basketball at West Los Angeles College in the low-tier Western State Conference despite having little experience at the prep level.
+Ball first began playing college basketball at West Los Angeles College in the Western State Conference during the 1985–1986 season.
+During his freshman season, Ball grabbed a total of 316 rebounds to break the school record.
 In the season opener in 1986, he recorded 33 points and 18 rebounds against Porterville College.
+For the 1986–1987 season, he averaged 22.2 points and 12.0 rebounds.
 Ball then transferred to NCAA Division I Washington State and became a starting forward.
 In 26 games for the Cougars, however; he averaged only 2.2 points, 2.3 rebounds, and 1.0 assists per game.
 After one season, Ball transferred again to Cal State Los Angeles, which competed in the NCAA Division II, playing alongside three of his four brothers.
+During the 1989-1990 season, Ball averaged 15.8 points and 8.9 rebounds and was named to the All-CCAA first team.